Physician Assistant (PHAS)

 PHAS 5425.
 PA Professional Practice IV.
 (1 Credit)

-This course will focus on barriers to healthcare provision in correctional facilities and their impact on public health, violence and maltreatment as it relates to self, children, intimate partners, and elderly, management of work-related injuries and their impact on the public health, falls prevention in the elderly population as a public health initiative, illnesses and conditions requiring rehabilitation and/or long-term care services and available programs, end of life planning, advance directives, a refusal for life-sustaining treatments, physiological changes associated with death and dying as well as patient's physical and spiritual support during this process.
+This course will focus on a variety of topics, including barriers to healthcare provision in correctional facilities and their impact on public health; violence and maltreatment as it relates to self, children, intimate partners, and elderly; management of work-related injuries and their impact on public health; and fall prevention in the elderly population as a public health initiative.
+Illnesses and conditions requiring rehabilitation and/or long-term care services, end of life planning, advance directives, a refusal for life-sustaining treatments, physiological changes associated with death and dying as well as providing physical and spiritual support to patients at end of life will also be covered.

 PHAS 5435.
 Emergency Medicine for Primary Care.
 (3 Credits)

-This course will enable the student to apply knowledge in the clinical topics learned thus far in Primary Medicine but specifically focused on emergent presentations.
-The student will find that this course focuses on the most common emergent presentations.
-Emergency room specific topics include the identification of criteria that suggests a life-threatening illness or event; emergent intervention responses; acute management of emergent conditions; determining the need for hospital admission; ICU admission; surgical intervention; or emergent referral form the basis for entry-level competency in practicing in an ER environment.
+This course will enable the student to apply knowledge in the clinical topics learned thus far in Primary Medicine, specifically focusing on the most common emergent presentations of medical conditions.
+Emergency Medicine specific topics include the identification of criteria that suggests a life-threatening illness or event; acute intervention and management of emergent conditions; determining the need for hospital or ICU admission; and emergent medical or surgical referral will be included.

 PHAS 5440.
 Surgical Medicine.
 (3 Credits)